 Enhanced Mobility Index

-The Investment Index, which is worth 25% of the Global Passport Index score, is based on global competitiveness (also referred to as market innovation) (weighted at 50% of the Investment Index score), gross national income per capita (GNI), and personal income (weighted at 25% each).
+The Investment Index, which is worth 25 percent of the Global Passport Index score, is based on global competitiveness (also referred to as market innovation) (weighted at 50 percent of the Investment Index score), gross national income per capita (GNI), and personal income (weighted at 25 percent each).
 Six pillars of the World Economic Forum’s Global Competitiveness Index were selected–financial system, market size, business dynamism, product market, labor market, and innovation capability.

 Quality of Life Index